codayomide/codayomide/README.md

 <h1>👋 Hi, I’m Ayomide</h1>
 <ul>
   <li>👀 I’m a frontend developer</li>
-<li>🌱 I’m currently improving my HTML5, CSS3 and Javascript skills</li>
+<li>🌱 I’m currently working on some projects to improve my frontend development skills</li>
 <li>💞️ I’m looking to work with individuals, companies and agencies on projects to improve people's experience on the internet and provide solutions to real life challenges.</li>
 </ul>